opendocsg/slw-judgments-backfill/2016_SGHC_145/report.md

 the Patient “a duration of hospitalisation leave that was insufficient for a patient who was recovering from a distal fracture for which surgery was necessary and a metacarpal fracture that was being treated conservatively”; and (2) “certified [the Patient] to be fit to perform light duties ... [when] he was at the material time” recovering from the aforementioned.

-17     To give context on the way the case was advanced before the DT, we highlight at the outset that this court in _Low Cze Hong v Singapore Medical Council_ [2008] 3 SLR(R) 612 (“ _Low Cze Hong_ ”) (at [37]) accepted that “professional misconduct”, which the MRA sanctions against, “can be made out in at least two situations”:
+17     To give context on the way the case was advanced before the DT, we highlight at the outset that this court in _Low Cze Hong v Singapore Medical Council_ <span class="citation">[2008] 3 SLR(R) 612</span> (“ _Low Cze Hong_ ”) (at [37]) accepted that “professional misconduct”, which the MRA sanctions against, “can be made out in at least two situations”:

  (a) where there is an intentional, deliberate departure from standards observed or approved by members of the profession of good repute and competency (“the first limb”); or